 - Be sure to mark the face of your material, so you are sure the height on the thickness of your material is consistent.
 You don’t always have to be centered in the material but must be consistent for perfect flush alignment.

 Looking for more?
 Here are some videos we assembled with helpful tips for specific joinery project ideas with the Domino.

 3. Which Festool Domino accessories are worth it?

-There are many excellent options, but we highly recommend the eight listed below.
-Many of our customers have found these Festool Domino accessories to be the most useful:
+There are many excellent options, but we highly recommend the products below.
+Many of our customers have found these Festool Domino accessories to be the most useful when expanding their workshop: